cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 Published https://pointlesswaymarks.com/Files/PimaCounty/pima-county-multi-species-conservation-plan-2019-annual-report/pima-county-multi-species-conservation-plan-2019-annual-report.html to the main feed - first use of File Content on the index page and it seems to be working but I didn't see immediate rss updates which might need a check...

+Updated Index to have the related content - will have to experiment on mobile to see if this works - I think on desktop it is not quite a pure/clean but is reasonable and great for content discovery.

 4/27/2020

 More Help work - currently using the File Editor as a test.
 It may be worth circling back to see how localized text is commonly done in WPF and see if that is simple enough to try - I didn't go that direction immediately because my first idea was to keep everything 'in code'.
 Initial results are decent.